tylerharter/cs301-projects/fall19/p9/README.md

 * Nov 7: Added hints for Q7
 * Nov 10: Stage 2 released
 * Nov 10: `test.py` updated.
+* Nov 12: Added a section on linting, see bottom of document

 ## Introduction